jackyzha0/jackyzha0.github.io/content/thoughts/trust.md

 Related: [game theory and trust](thoughts/game-theory.md)

 > To dream up important ideas you must think like an idealist; to build systems that will live up to those dreams, you must think like an adversary.

+### Money as Faith
+What you believe informs what you pay attention to and how you act, which define what you vest value in.